mhuang001/fdi-dev/doc/sphinx/index.rst

 -  The base data model is defined in package :doc:`dataset <usage/dataset>`.

--  Persistent data access, referencing, and Universal Resource Names are defined in package :doc:`pal <usage/pal>`.
+-  Persistent data access, referencing, querying, and Universal Resource Names are defined in package :doc:`pal <usage/pal>`.

 -  A reference REST API server designed to communicate with a data processing docker using the data model is in package  :doc:`pns <usage/pns>`.